 Practice Hub

-Practice fundamental math and programming concepts for Data Science at The George Washington University.
+Practice fundamental mathematics and programming concepts for Data Science at The George Washington University.

 What is the cardinality of \lvert \mathcal{A} \times \mathcal{B} \times \mathcal{C} \rvert?